neha702/Rate_Limiter/README.md

 # C++ Rate Limiter

 This project implements a pluggable **Rate Limiter** system in C++ using object-oriented design principles.
-The system supports multiple rate limiting strategies such as Token Bucket or Fixed Window, and is extensible via a strategy pattern.
+The system supports multiple rate limiting strategies such as Sliding window or Fixed Window, and is extensible via a strategy pattern.

 ---